 He converted to Manicheanism, a 3rd century Persian spiritual doctrine that was founded by a prophet named Mani during the Sassanid Empire.
-Augustine then founded his own school of rhetoric and grammar in Rome around AD 384.
-Augustine was a contemporary of Jerome, the great Latin translator of the Vulgate.
+Augustine then founded his own school of rhetoric and grammar in Rome around AD 384 where he was a contemporary of Jerome, the great Latin translator of the Vulgate.
 Augustine became a professor in Milan where he came under the influence of Neoplatonism and St. Ambrose.
 After a dramatic inner conflict, Augustine was baptized as a Christian in AD 387.
 He then returned to Africa to form his own religious community.
 He was ordained a priest in AD 391 against his own wishes.
 Five years later he was appointed as Bishop of Hippo (present-day northeastern Algeria).
 He lived with his cathedral clergy for thirty-four years where he wrote a vast volume of work, of which 113 books survive today (the two most famous being Confessions and the City of God).
 Also more than 200 of Augustine’s letters and 500 sermons survive to the present-day.
-His writings were instrumental in allowing Christianity to endure through the dark ages, with ideas like the doctrine of “original sin,” the freedom of the will, and the concept of the “trinity” -the idea that God is one eternal substance embodied in three separate persons: the Father, the Son, and the Holy Spirit.
+His writings were instrumental in allowing Christianity to endure through the dark ages, with emergingg ideas like the doctrine of “original sin,” the freedom of the will, and the concept of the “trinity” -the idea that God is one eternal substance embodied in three separate persons: the Father, the Son, and the Holy Spirit.
 He spent considerable time disputing “heretical” doctrines.
 For example, Augustine was a defender of the Church as a body of “sinners” rather a Church of “saints” according to the elitist sect known as Donatism.

 Augustine died in AD 430 on the cusp of the dying Roman Empire, just as the Vandals (an eastern Germanic tribe) were invading Hippo.